Isobutanol

 Isobutanol (IUPAC nomenclature: 2-methylpropan-1-ol) is an organic compound with the formula (CH3)2CHCH2OH (sometimes represented as i-BuOH).
 This colorless, flammable liquid with a characteristic smell is mainly used as a solvent either directly or as its esters.
 Its isomers are 1-butanol, 2-butanol, and tert-butanol, all of which are important industrially.

+History and occurrence

+Fusel alcohols including isobutanol are grain fermentation byproducts.
+Therefore, trace amounts of isobutanol may be present in many alcoholic beverages.

+In 1852 Charles Adolphe Wurtz subjected such alcohols to fractional distillation and identified in some of them a butylic alcohol boiling at around 108°C. Its structure was initially unclear, with some chemists believing it corresponded to butyric acid, but theoretical considerations indicated that normal butanol should have a higher boiling point, and in 1867 Emil Erlenmeyer and independently Vladimir Markovnikov determined its actual structure by proving its oxidation product to be isobutyric acid.

 Production

 Isobutanol is produced by the carbonylation of propylene.
 Two methods are practiced industrially, hydroformylation is more common and generates a mixture of isobutyraldehyde and butyraldehyde: